ciandonovan/ros2_realsense/README.md

 An unprivileged rootless container is then run, sharing the host's network and IPC namespaces, bind-mounting the Intel RealSense D435 devnodes inside, and running the standard launch file.

-It should not be necessary to specify which device to use with launch params, as only once device was bind-mounted in.
+It should not be necessary to specify which device to use with launch params, as only one device was bind-mounted in.
 This worked perfectly fine with librealsense v2.55, but has since regressed...

 # Running